 Email: moreau [at] cs [dot] washington [dot] edu

-I am a graduate student at the University of Washington, pursuing a Ph.D. in Computer Science & Engineering.
-My research interest are in high performance computing and deep learning.
+I am a Ph.D.
+Candidate at the University of Washington in Computer Science & Engineering.
+My research focuses on cross-stack optimizations for Pareto-optimal deep learning systems.

-I work with Luis Ceze in the Sampa architecture group.
+I am advised by Luis Ceze in the Sampa architecture group.
 I received my B.A.Sc. in Electrical and Computer Engineering from the University of Toronto in 2012, and my M.S. in Computer Science and Engineering from the University of Washington in 2015.

 My reseach focuses on novel ways to make computer systems more capable and energy efficient.
 I have been involved in research in approximate computing, which aims to expose cross-stack quality-performance trade-offs in a vast range of application domains; most typically applications that deal with inherently noisy data.

 As part of my Master's project, I delevopped SNNAP, a co-processor prototype that can improve the energy efficiency of programs through an algorithmic transformation that approximates regions of code with neural networks.
 This work was partly funded by a Qualcomm Innovation Fellowship.
-This work is described in a paper that I presented at HPCA 2015.
-It also won 2nd best Project Demo at the C-FAR semi-annual meeting in 2016.
+This work is described in a paper that I presented at HPCA 2015, and won 2nd best Project Demo at the C-FAR semi-annual meeting in 2016.

 I also helped teach Luis Ceze's computer architecture class in the spring of 2017, where we introduced students to hardware-software codesign for machine learning problems.
 This lab is open sourced on GitHub and is an approachable introduction to FPGA acceleration for machine learning algorithms.
-I have summarized the results from the open-ended competition of this lab in those slides.
+I have summarized the results from the open-ended competition of this lab here.